melting-cheese/On-the-Spectrum/question.md

 I am willing to try anything once, even if I don't think I will like it.
 ## 20
 I would like to have sex with multiple people at the same time.
+## 21
+The idea of being tortured sexually, is appealing.
+## 26
+I feel the need to serve my partner and treat them with the highest respect, addressing them as a superior.
 ## 33
 I like to be sexually degraded and humiliated by my partner(s) sometimes.
+## 35
+I like to be completely in charge in the bedroom, and order my partner(s) around.
+## 36
+I like my partner(s) to be completely in charge in the bedroom, ordering me around.
 ## 41~
 ## 46
 I would like it when my partner is completely tied up during sex/BDSM.